felixdorn/nest/README.md

 Once indicates that an event is repeated once at a given date.

 ```
-"birth" for a day once 15/04/2005
+for a day once 15/04/2005
 ```

 #### Implicit once

-You may omit the once keyword if you write it at the start of the program (or just after the label).
+You may omit the once keyword if you write it at the start of the program.

-`"birth" 15/04/2005` processed as `"birth" once 2005-04-15`

 `15/04/2005` processed as `once 2005-04-15`